bagisto/user-guide/docs/2.x/products/configurable.md

    ![Configurable](../../assets/2.x/images/configurable-product/image.png)

+### Variations

-Now you will be able to see the Variations right below the video section as shown below.
+Now you will be able to see the **Variations** right below the video section as shown below.
 You can simply Edit each product as we have created according to the Color and Size.

    ![Configurable](../../assets/2.x/images/configurable-product/variations.png)

-After all Variations are created, finally, Save the Product.
+After all Variations are created, finally, **Save the Product**.

 ### Front End
 The product will be visible as given below on the front end.